cheuktingli/psitip/README.rst

  - Note that the outer bound includes all past/future random variables, and is not simplified.
 Though this is useful for checking other outer bounds.
 For example, :code:`(model.get_outer() >> r).check_getaux()` checks whether :code:`r` is an outer bound (by checking whether the outer bound implies :code:`r`), and if so, outputs the choices of auxiliaries for the proof.
 If :code:`r` is an inner bound, this checks whether :code:`r` is tight.

+ - Use :code:`model.get_outer(n)` instead to limit the number of auxiliary random variables to :code:`n` (an :code:`int` zero or above).
+Including this parameter can give an outer bound in a simpler, more familiar form, but requires a significant computational time (especially when :code:`n` is at least 2).

  - Use :code:`model.get_outer(convexify = True)` instead to explicitly add the time sharing random variable.
 Default is automatic (time sharing random variable is added only when it is necessary, e.g. for multiple access channel).
 The returned region is a valid outer bound regardless of whether :code:`convexify` is turned on or not.

+ - Use :code:`model.get_outer(full = True)` to include all past/future random variables.
+By default, some of those random variables that are unlikely to be used in proofs are not included.

  - Use :code:`model.get_outer(is_proof = True)` to express the outer bound in a way suitable for automated proof (redundant inequalities will be added).